HOKA Clifton 9 Running Shoe Review

 • Forefoot cushioning is disappointing.

-The standout feature of the HOKA Clifton 9 is its good lateral stability, which provides support and steadiness during runs.
-With a notably wide outsole and a firmer midsole, this shoe effectively prevents instability.
-This makes it a great option for runners needing extra support, particularly when fatigue starts to compromise running form.
+The HOKA Clifton 9 has decent lateral stability, which provides satisfacfory support and steadiness during runs.
+This shoe limits instability with its notably wide outsole and a firmer midsole.
+This makes it a solid option for runners needing extra support, particularly when fatigue starts to compromise running form.

 Pros